MCP Email Verification for AI Agents

 }

-Once connected, the agent sees decide_send, verify_email, batch, and usage as first-class tools it can call mid-conversation, no separate API key setup required if it pays per call over x402.
+Once connected, the agent sees decide_send, verify_email, create_verify_batch, get_batch_status, get_batch_items, estimate_credits, and get_usage as first-class tools it can call mid-conversation.
+Get a key by buying a credit pack at inboxpolicy.com/#pricing.

 What does an agent get back from a single call?